 command toggle-overview |

-— | shared | Toggle the overview surface |
+— | shared | Toggle the system stats popup when a workspace-bar System Stats button is available |

 Layout compatibility: